Functions

 Check out the Extending Twig Guide to learn how to make your own functions available in Twig.

 The concept of Timber (and templating engines like Twig in general) is to prepare all the data before you pass it to a template.
-Some functions in WordPress echo their output directly.
-We don’t want this, because the output of this function would be echoed before we call Timber:render()
+Some functions in WordPress echo their output directly, which can cause issues since the output would appear before your template is rendered.

 $context['my_custom_function'] = new FunctionWrapper('my_custom_function', $array_of_arguments);